jwongnz/code-test-orange/README.md

 I have aimed to show good coding practices throughout the app, but due to time constraints there are many imperfections.
 A few to point out: <br>
 * Table is not responsive on mobile, I would consider progressive disclosure or changing from a table to a flex/grid layout that can stack on mobile as well as shrinking font sizes/padding
 * I opted to include the Material UI library to save time, but if I were to use Styled components more properly I would have liked to of had a folder with a bunch of exported generic components e.g. for the table elements, form and it's fields.. and these would have had custom styles
-* No form validation yet - I was going to keep state (e.g. touched, valid..) of form elements in local component state and use them to conditionally display error styling and enable/disable the submittal of the form

 ## Available Scripts